 What is a local business marketing strategy?

-You can read a more in depth answer to this question on my post; What is local marketing?
+The destination of your strategy are the people who live, work in, and visit your community.
+This community includes your business location and service area.
+You can read a more in depth answer to this question on my post, What is local marketing?

 Why is local business marketing important?